• Skip to primary navigation

 • If veggies are watery, remove any excess liquid from the cooked veggies by squeezing them in a kitchen towel or paper towels over the sink (this keeps the crust from getting soggy).

-• Remove frozen pie crust from freezer or unroll refrigerated pie crust and press into 9-9 1/2" inch pie pan.
+• Unroll refrigerated pie crust and press into 9" deep pie dish or 9 1/2" inch pie pan.

-• Bake for 35-40 minutes until starting to brown on top.
+• Bake for 35-40 minutes on the bottom oven rack until starting to brown on top.
 Remove from oven and let sit for 5-10 minutes before cutting and serving.

 Video